 In 1995, Barry Diller resigned from QVC.

-In March 1996, Barry Diller's ownership of Silver King Broadcasting was finalized.
+In March 1996, Barry Diller's ownership of Silver Broadcasting would be finalized.

 In August 1996, it was agreed that Silver King Broadcasting, under Diller's leadership, would buy back the Home Shopping Network (HSN) and that the two companies would merge.

-In October 1997, Barry Diller announced that he would be acquiring the USA Network and other Seagram-owned Universal TV businesses, including the Sci Fi Channel, for $4.1 billion, to be owned by his Home Shopping Network.
+In October 1997, it was announced that Barry Diller would be acquiring the USA Network and other Seagram-owned Universal TV businesses for $4.1 billion.

 In 1997, Michael Eisner sent a confidential letter to The Walt Disney Company board of directors during its search for a successor to Eisner, as reported in James B. Stewart's 2005 book DisneyWar.